luapower/ringbuffer/ringbuffer.md

 ## As an interface

-A cdatabuffer doesn't have to manage an actual buffer.
+A ring buffer doesn't have to manage an actual buffer.
 Instead, it can be used to manage an external resource that the ring buffer logic can be applied to.
 To do this pass `data = true` when creating a buffer to avoid allocating an actual buffer.
 Call `push()` and `pull()` without